Hunter Greene: Pitcher profile

 Greene's primary pitch is his four-seam fastball.
 It averages around 98.4 mph, but has reached radar gun speeds up to 104 mph in minor leagues.
 His breaking balls are a slider and a changeup.
 While he was in the Reds' farm system, there was some concern over Greene's ability to develop an off-speed pitch to complement his fastball.
 He stopped throwing a curveball in order to focus on his slider, and his command improved as he progressed through the minor leagues.
 His changeup was not as developed when Greene made his major league debut, with FanGraphs rating the pitch only a 40 out of 80 in 2022.

 Personal life

 Greene and his family live in Stevenson Ranch, California.
 He has two younger siblings.
 His sister was diagnosed with leukemia when she was five years old but went into remission four years later.
 Outside of baseball, Greene enjoys painting and playing the violin.
-He owns a French Bulldog, Ross.
+He has a French Bulldog, Ross.